ericsherman4/Traffic-Intersection-Sim/README.md

+*^^Table of Contents is available when clicking the 3 bars in the top left corner!*

 # Traffic Intersection Simulation and LiDAR Demo

 Traffic Intersection Simulation built using python with VPython / GlowScript for graphics.
 LiDAR Demo is built using python and Pygame for graphics.
 An [anaconda distribution of python](https://www.anaconda.com/) and [conda environments](https://docs.conda.io/en/latest/) were used for this simulation.